Hierarchical Bayesian CMB Component Separation with the No-U-Turn Sampler: Diffuse Component Models

 where $A_{\mathrm{d}}$ is the reference dust amplitude, $\nu_{0}$ is some reference frequency, $\gamma = h/k_{B}T_{\mathrm{d}}$, $T_{\mathrm{d}}$ is the dust temperature, and $\beta_{\mathrm{d}}$ is the dust spectral index.
 This model is a simplification, in reality multiple dust populations will exist along the line of sight.
 More complex models have previously been considered in \cite{2018ApJ...853..127H}.
 However, these more complex models encounter the same issues as for synchrotron emission.
-The additional parameters introduced require additional data to constrain them, pushing the limits of current and planned CMB experiments.
+The additional parameters introduced require additional data at frequencies $\nu\gtrsim 400\,\mathrm{GHz}$ to constrain them.
+Given the simulated frequency coverage we consider in this paper, we already struggle to place constraints on the spectral parameters of the single MBB model.

-\subsubsection{CMB}
+\subsection{CMB}

 The CMB follows a blackbody spectrum given by,

 where $A_{\mathrm{cmb}}$ is the CMB amplitude, $x=h\nu/k_{B}T_{\mathrm{cmb}}$ and $T_{\mathrm{cmb}}=2.7255\,\mathrm{K}$ is the mean CMB temperature \citep{Fixsen2009}.
 Throughout this paper we work in units of Rayleigh-Jeans brightness temperature unless otherwise stated.